SECTION 11: OTHER COSTS AND GOVERNMENT FEES AND TAXES, WHEN BUYING PHUKET PROPERTY

-As in most countries, when you buy a property in Thailand there will be either local authority or government fees and taxes to pay.
-Those taxes in Thailand, however, are some of the cheapest in the world, but How low are the fees exactly?
+As in most countries, when you buy a property in Phuket there will be either local authority or government fees and taxes to pay.
+Those taxes here in Thailand, however, are some of the cheapest in the world, but How low are the fees exactly?

 Depending on where you live, you may be required to pay for a title search, valuation, survey, or Stamp Duty.
 The fees are clear and easy understand, and Thai law prohibits a developer from charging more than 50% of the fees on a new build.
 On a private sale the law does not specify which fees should be paid by which party, however, it is accepted practice that the buyer and seller should split the fees 50/50.
 If you have doubts or questions about the fees you are being asked to pay, contact your agent or lawyer for advice on what the split should typically be.